Graduate School of Humanities Policies

 European and American Studies Major

-A Master's degree in Humanities will be awarded to those who have cultivated the following targeted abilities and qualities in the three courses:
+Master of Arts will be awarded to students who have cultivated the following abilities and qualities as part of the three courses:

 (1) Specialized Research Course